rachel140/ISN-Project-S4/README.md

 To return to the main map, simply click the **"Quit"** button.

-When you click on **"this button"** (replace with button name), and the selected year is later than 2022, the interface will calculate and display the **number of climate refugees per continent**.
+When you click on **"show refugees"**, and the selected year is later than 2022, the interface will calculate and display the **number of climate refugees arounf the world**.
 This is determined by multiplying the average population density of each continent by the land area that has submerged underwater.